Monitoring and measuring radon exposure in the workplace

 What is radon?

-Radon is a naturally occurring radioactive gas which is both colourless and odourless.
-It is formed by the radioactive decay of the small amounts of uranium that occur naturally in many rocks and soils.
+Radon is a naturally occurring radioactive gas that is both colourless and odourless.
+It is formed by the radioactive decay of small amounts of uranium that occur naturally in many rocks and soils.

 Why is radon problematic?